GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Method

-In the previous sections, we pre-process the external structured knowledge source by constructing (1) groups of important concepts in Section \ref{sec:entity group construct}, and any possible intermediate groups in Section \ref{sec::intermediate}.
-(2) possible connections between any two groups in Section \ref{sec::candidate_relations}.
-GIVE utilizes these non-parametric evidence $\mathbb{N}_x$ and $\mathbb{R}_x$ to inspire LLM conduct reasoning using its parametric knowledge, and formally build the inter-group knowledge set.
+Finally, GIVE introduces associative thinking from these non-parametric evidence, including concept groups and all potential relations between them.

-\textbf{Assigning relations with external evidence.} If there exists an edge on the external knowledge graph between a pair of nodes, we directly inherit the ground-truth relation from the original KG $G$.
-We consider all knowledge described on the external KG as ground-truth known facts.
-When we verbalize such edge in the prompt, we use affirmative tense to indicate such a fact is true with very high confidence.
+\textbf{Relation Assignment Using External Evidence.} If an edge exists in the external knowledge graph between two entities, we inherit the ground truth relationship from the original KG.
+When verbalizing such edges, we use a definite tense to convey the high certainty of this fact.

-\textbf{Veracity Extrapolation with internal knowledge.} The potential relations between node groups induced in Section \ref{sec::candidate_relations} are crucial to inform us about the possible connections between nodes.
-The pre-training stage of LLM equips the model with rich factual knowledge from the unstructured corpus.
-It is important to concertize the relevant internal knowledge to affirm the model's decision or to reject wrong answers with explicit context.
-Thus, we prompt the LLM to assign a label to each potential relation among two node groups: ``yes'', ``no'', or ``maybe''.
-If the LLM yields ``yes'' for a certain relation, it indicates the model is confident that such a claim is factual.
+\textbf{Veracity Extrapolation with Internal Knowledge.} Potential relations between node groups identified in Section \ref{sec::candidate_relations} help to suggest possible node connections.
+It is vital to solidify the internal knowledge to validate the model's decision or discard incorrect answers with clear context.
+GIVE, therefore, instructs the LLM to assess each potential edge between node groups.
+Confirmed connections are added to the extrapolated affirmative knowledge set, while rejected ones offer counterfactual insights to avoid model hallucination.

-It is important for the QA model to know not only what claims are highly likely to be factual but also the claims that are not going to hold or may not hold.
-This kind of counterfactual relation information prevents the model from hallucination.
-If the node pair does not contain a relation in the potential relation set indicated by a ``no'' answer returned by the LLM, we assign a reversed relation.
-If the model is not sure about a certain relation using its internal knowledge by answering ``maybe'', these connections are discarded as the LLM is not sure about its validity thus bears a higher chance of causing hallucination.

-\textbf{Discovering open relations for novel connections.} To prevent the potential scope limitation of the relations presented in the knowledge graph, we additionally prompt the LLM to freely create a short phrase to describe the relation of a given node pair.
-Even two nodes can be connected through a novel relation that not presented in either question or the knowledge graph, the open relation discovery design keeps the flexibility of our proposed framework.

-Finally, we append all (subject, relation, object) triplets that are retrieved from the previous sections to the input prompt of the question-answering task, and expect the LLM to generate the answer conditioned on the additional knowledge and intermediate thinking results.
+\textbf{Identifying Open Relations for Novel Connections} To avoid the limitations of the knowledge base's scope, GIVE also offers LLM the freedom to independently generate a short phrase describing the relation of each entity pair.